 Huang Suying, Language Instructor

 Born and raised in Kunming, Huang Suying received a bachelor’s degree in English from Yunnan University in 2001.
 She taught Chinese to foreign students and English to Chinese students at Yunnan Normal University from 2001 to 2008.
 Since June 2008 she has been teaching SIT students on both semester and summer programs.
 Huang Suying obtained a Certificate of Mandarin Chinese Qualification in 2001 and a Certificate of Teaching Chinese as a Second Language in 2006.
-She completed the training for ACTFL OPI tester certification in January 2014.
+She obtained certification as an ACTFL OPI tester (Chinese language) in 2015.

 Zhang Xian, Language Instructor